-Jones National Bank and Trust Company serves Seward, Milford and the surrounding communities.
-At Jones National Bank our philosophy of “Neighbors Helping Neighbors” reflects our attitude of helpfulness and community support.
+Jones Bank serves Seward, Milford, Valparaiso and the surrounding communities.
+At Jones Bank our philosophy of “Neighbors Helping Neighbors” reflects our attitude of helpfulness and community support.
 As a leading Nebraska community bank, we continually invest in the individuals and businesses in our communities.

-Jones National Bank and Trust Company has always been, and remains, a strongly capitalized financial institution.
+Jones Bank has always been, and remains, a strongly capitalized financial institution.
 Through good times – and when times weren’t so good – we’ve always been here.
 Close to home and ready to offer our support.
 After all, that is what neighbors are for!

 Jones Bank Timeline